attractivechaos/kann/README.md

-KANN is a standalone and lightweight library in C for constructing and training small to medium artificial neural networks such as [multi-layer perceptrons][mlp], [convolutional neural networks][cnn], [recurrent neural networks][rnn] (including [LSTM][lstm] and [GRU][gru]).
-It implements graph-based reverse-mode [automatic differentiation][ad] and allows to build topologically complex neural networks with recurrence, shared weights and multiple inputs/outputs/costs (e.g. with [variational autoencoder][vae]).
+KANN is a standalone and lightweight library in C for constructing and training small to medium artificial neural networks such as [multi-layer perceptrons][mlp], [convolutional neural networks][cnn] and [recurrent neural networks][rnn] (including [LSTM][lstm] and [GRU][gru]).
+It implements graph-based reverse-mode [automatic differentiation][ad] and allows to build topologically complex neural networks with recurrence, shared weights and multiple inputs/outputs/costs.
 In comparison to mainstream deep learning frameworks such as [TensorFlow][tf], KANN is not as scalable, but it is close in flexibility, has a much smaller code base and only depends on the standard C library.
 In comparison to other lightweight frameworks such as [tiny-dnn][td], KANN is still smaller, times faster and much more versatile, supporting RNN, VAE and non-standard neural networks that may fail these lightweight frameworks.

 KANN could be potentially useful when you want to experiment small to medium neural networks in C/C++, to deploy no-so-large models without worrying about